thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 Before you can become fluent with a database systems like PostgreSQL, you first need become fluent with the difference between data and information.
 Simply put, **data** are facts.
 Here are some examples of data, represented in JavaScript.

+**NOTE:** A good habit to form is to always include a time with a timezone when creating a specific date.

 ```javascript
 'Frozen';
 102;